Is Surrogacy Legal in the State of Iowa?

 Is Surrogacy Legal in Iowa?

-• Compensated surrogacy is generally permissible, with payments tied to the surrogate’s services and pregnancy-related expenses rather than the transfer of parental rights.
+• Compensated gestational surrogacy is permitted when payments are structured for services and pregnancy-related expenses rather than for the transfer of parental rights.

-• Best practices include independent legal counsel for all parties, psychological and medical screening, clear allocation of expenses, and explicit consent and medical decision-making provisions in the agreement.
+• Best practices include independent legal counsel for all parties, psychological and medical screening, and use of a licensed escrow or trust account to manage compensation and expenses.